ViktorijaSerafimovska/KIII-Proekt/README.md

 Museum App
-This is an app for
+This is an app for booking tickets for the museum.

-Things to check  GitHub Actions CI test.
+-Just to check  GitHub Actions CI test.